 Business Management Program at Fredonia

 Fredonia’s Management program offers you a future-focused business education.
 The program has the prestigious accreditation from the Association to Advance Collegiate Schools of Business (AACSB) demonstrating excellence in instruction and proactive community service.
 Fredonia will teach you how to lead, manage, and support organizations of all types.
 You'll be exposed to lean management and contemporary approaches to enhance operational performance, and you will have the opportunity to strategically work with local businesses and non-profits during a capstone class that offers hands-on learning that extends beyond the classroom.
 Opportunities to explore entrepreneurship are also offered.
 We embrace experiential learning, the type of learning that gets you ready for your career immediately upon your graduation.

 The Fredonia Difference

-Small class sizes lead to close interaction with faculty, plus the chance to conduct research at the undergraduate level -- a hallmark of a Fredonia education.
+Small class sizes lead to close interaction with faculty, plus the chance to conduct and present research at the undergraduate level -- a hallmark of a Fredonia education.
 In addition, all students have many opportunities for internships, available locally, regionally and across the nation, due to the many strong relationships the university maintains.
 Management majors also have access to a leadership minor which supplements their business classes.
 As seniors, management students have multiple opportunities to work with real businesses and non-profits to develop recommendations that make a difference in success.
 The student section of the American Society for Quality (ASQ) supports students by offering tours, networking and educational opportunities; this group is a part of the international ASQ professional society.
 Enactus, an entrepreneurial club offers opportunities for projects working directly with the community to make a positive social, economic and environmental impacts in the community.
 Fredonia Enactus is proud to repeatedly place in the top 64 colleges during an annual competition that includes over 400 nationwide colleges and universities.
 Students have also received job offers from the many global corporations who support Enactus.

 - Account executive